 Achieving results in some of the toughest environments in Africa

 In South Sudan and the Democratic Republic of Congo, IMA works with communities to encourage antenatal care and deliveries at health facilities, where IMA-trained health care workers provide skilled attendance at birth.
-Health care workers provide basic Emergency Neonatal and Obstetric Care (EmNOC), providing women Active Management of the Third Stage of Labor, Pre-Eclampsia/Eclampsia Treatment, and manage post-partum hemorrhage.
+Health care workers provide basic Emergency Neonatal and Obstetric Care, providing women Active Management of the Third Stage of Labor, Pre-Eclampsia/Eclampsia Treatment, and treatment for post-partum hemorrhage.

 For infants and children, IMA assists facilities in providing screening and treatment of newborn and childhood infections.
-IMA also helps Ministries of Health forecast, administer, and manage essential vaccines for childhood illness in DRC and South Sudan.
-At the community level, IMA encourages countries to roll out Integrated Management of Childhood Illness (IMCI) at both the facility and community levels, where appropriate.
+IMA also helps Ministries of Health forecast, administer and manage essential vaccines for childhood illness in DRC and South Sudan.
+At the community level, IMA encourages countries to roll out Integrated Management of Childhood Illness at both the facility and community levels, where appropriate.

 Access to Primary Health Care Project (ASSP) (2012-Present): IMA prioritizes delivering essential health packages that improve maternal, newborn, and child health for ASSP.
 Using a comprehensive approach, the project helps train healthcare workers in safe delivery, including delivery of emergency obstetric and neonatal care services.
 Some key achievements include: